asadoughi/stat-learning/ch3/applied.md

 statistically significant relationship between horsepower and mpg.

 ### ii.
+To calculate the residual error relative to the response we use the mean of the response and the RSE.
+The mean of mpg is `23.4459`.
-The mean of horsepower is `104.4694` horses.
-The RSE of the lm.fit was `4.906` which indicates a percentage error of `4.6961`%.
+The RSE of the lm.fit was `4.906` which indicates a percentage error of `20.9248`%.
 The $R^2$ of the lm.fit was about `0.6059`, meaning `60.5948`% of the variance in mpg is explained by horsepower.

 ### iii.
 The relationship between mpg and horsepower is negative.
 The more horsepower